ItsDeidara/MegaNTR/README.md

 2. Open bootNTR Selector and let it do it's thing

-3. Once you're back at the home menu open supportd game
+3. Once you're back at the home menu open supported game

 4. ???